shanepeckham/ContainersOnAzure_IntroLab/README.md

 ```
 Note, the application runs on port 8080 which we will bind to the host as well.
 If you are running on Windows, select 'Allow Access' on Windows Firewall.

-If all goes well, you should see something like the image below, with the application running on localhost:8080, see below:
+If all goes well, you should see the application running on localhost:8080, see below:
 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/localrun.png)

 Now you can navigate to localhost:8080/swagger and test the api.
 Select the 'POST' /order/ section, select the button "Try it out" and enter some values in the json provided and select "Execute", see below:
 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/swagger.png)

-If all goes well, you will get a CosmosDB Id returned for the order you have just placed, see below:
+If the request succeeded, you will get a CosmosDB Id returned for the order you have just placed, see below:
 ![alt text](https://github.com/shanepeckham/ContainersOnAzure_MiniLab/blob/master/images/swaggerresponse.png)

 We can now go and query CosmosDB to check our entry there, in the Azure portal, navigate back to your Cosmos DB instance and go to the section Data Explorer (note, at the time of writing this is in preview so is subject to change).
 We can now query for the order we placed.
 A collection called 'orders' will have been created within your database, you can then apply a filter for the id we created, namely: